4finance/micro-infra-spring/README.md

 ### Description

 We are working with microservices.
 Many microservices.
 Imagine a series of 20 microservices processing one request - let's say that we want to grant a loan to a Mr Smith.
-Since we are profesionals we have log collecting tools like [logstash](http://logstash.net/) and [kibana](http://www.elasticsearch.org/overview/kibana/).
+Since we are professionals we have log collecting tools like [logstash](http://logstash.net/) and [kibana](http://www.elasticsearch.org/overview/kibana/).
 Now imagine that something broke - an exception occurred.
 How can you find in those hundreds of lines of logs which ones are related to Mr Smith's case?
 Correlation id will speed up your work effortlessly.

 Since we are using Spring then most likely we can receive or send a request by
 - a __@Controller__ annotated controller